WJ-CV/UidefNet/README.md

 # UidefNet
 Unidirectional RGB-T salient object detection with intertwined driving of encoding and fusion
 ---
-The paper has been online published by Engineering Applications of Artificial Intelligence.
+This paper has been online published by Engineering Applications of Artificial Intelligence.
 [Paper link](https://doi.org/10.1016/j.engappai.2022.105162)

 Network Architecture